-Zubeida Ullah, M.S.Ed. is a New York State licensed Learning Specialist who focuses on relatedness and socialization skills for early childhood and early elementary school learners.
+Zubeida Ullah, M.S.Ed. is a New York State licensed Learning Specialist who focuses on relatedness and socialization skills for early childhood and school-age learners.
 She holds certification in Therapeutic Crisis Intervention in Schools via Cornell University and is proud to be a Breathe for Change Wellness Champion.
 Additionally, Zubeida is a Registered Yoga Teacher, via Yoga Alliance (RYT-200), who works to incorporate mindful movement and meditation into social/emotional, as well as, academic support services for learners of all ages.

 With a deep commitment to a team-based approach to inclusion, Zubeida works in collaboration with parents, classroom teachers, therapists, school administrators, and related service providers to develop and implement an in-depth, individualized plan for social and academic success.
 Zubeida also provides home-based dyadic interventions with parent and child and coordinates and facilitates specialty workshops.
 Zubeida is currently employed as a full time ICT/Special Education and Yoga Teacher with the New York City Department of Education.